hewhowearspants/Project-02-The-Reading-List/README.md

 ```
 Above is the code I used as to power the server side of my chatroom.
 Since the lecture we had on SOCKET.IO was so spartan, I was pretty proud to be able to fill out more functionality on my own.

-## The Making of Blackjack
+## The Making of The Reading List

 Thanks to Ramsey for pointing out that I needed to put server.listen instead of app.listen for socket.io to work, to Philip for un-f*cking my API functions in main.js, and to my wife Yue for heading to Boston for the weekend so I could obsess over this app.

 ## Opportunities for Future Growth

 If I had more time, I would implement working with categories, putting book cover images in the book single info (image URLs are in the Google Books API, I just never got around to using them), finding another book API to get actual original published dates instead of reprints.
 I would also flesh out my chatroom further, with private messages, more key words (I put in '>username', which prints out all users in the room, so more like that).
+I would also like to implement modal windows for a more seamless experience.